-The Story behind the Trends -The graph for the Under 16 population from 2007 to 2013 shows that Chlamydia had peaked at 17.4 per 100,000 in 2008 and decreased to 12.2 per 100,000 in 2011, with less than 4 in 2012 and 2013.
-Warts have increased significantly in 2009 and dropped again in 2013 to 8.4.
+The Story behind the Trends - The graph for the Under 16 population from 2007 to 2014 shows that Chlamydia had peaked at 17.4 per 100,000 in 2008 and decreased to less than 4 in 2012 and 2013.
+However, it increased in 2014 to 8.6 per 100,000.
+Warts increased significantly in 2009 and dropped again to less than 4 in 2014.
 STI rates for 16-19 year olds shows a steady increase in Chlamydia until 2010, with a slight decrease from then on.
-Warts had peaked in 2011 with a slight decrease in 2012 and 2013.
+Warts had peaked in 2011 with a slight decrease from 2012 onwards.
 Rates of Gonorrhoea, Syphilis and Herpes remain low in comparison.
 It is important to note firstly that these are rates of new episodes treated at the four Genito-Urinary Medicine (GUM) clinics in Northern Ireland , and secondly while it is usual practise for GPs to refer patients to the GUM clinics, some may treat the patient directly and are therefore not accounted for here.